 Cranium is a journal published by the Dutch Association for the Study of Pleistocene Mammals (WPZ).
-The magazine is published twice a year (in May and November) and aims to appeal and inform both the beginning and experienced (amateur) palaeontologists.
+The magazine is published twice a year (around May/June and November/December) and aims to appeal and inform both the beginning and experienced (amateur) palaeontologists.
 The content varies from scientific research and background information, to new finds, museum and book reviews, and WPZ news items.
 An overview of past publications and the editorial board can be found on this website.

 Contributions or questions about Cranium can be sent to the editorial board at email@example.com.

 Below are the authors’ guidelines regarding the Procedure, Topics, Language & Usage, Style, Categories, Submission Requirements, and References.

 - Notify the editorial board when you intend to write an article for Cranium, so they can take it into account during planning

 - Send your manuscript to firstname.lastname@example.org, according to the specifics below

 - You will receive a confirmation of receipt form the editors